In ReadyAPI, you can run requests, test cases, test suites, or the entire test project.

 You typically run individual requests when you are creating tests.
 This way, you can quickly see response data, modify request parameters, if needed, or add assertions.
 In complex tests, requests often rely on data from the previous test steps.
 These requests will fail when you run them individually.

-To run an individual request test step, select it in the Navigator panel on the left and then click on the request editor’s toolbar:
+To run an individual request test step, select it in the Navigator panel on the left, and then click on the main or request editor toolbar:

 You will see the response contents in the right part of the request editor:

 Run another request in our test case and see its response.

-To run a test case, select it in the Navigator panel and then click on the editor toolbar:
+To run a test case, select it in the Navigator panel and then click on the main or editor toolbar: